 Line 8.
-Enter the manufacturer's sales tax credit computed (from Schedule Z, line 10).
+Enter the sum of the corporation's manufacturer's sales tax credit computed (from Schedule Z, line 10) plus the credits passed through from other entities (the total from Schedule Z-1, column e).

 Line 9.
-Enter the research credits computed (from 1997 Wisconsin Schedule R, line 15 or 28 and line 32).
+Enter the research credits computed (from 1998 Wisconsin Schedule R, line 15 or 28 and line 32).

 Line 10.
-Enter the development zones credits computed (from 1997 Wisconsin Schedule DC, lines 11, 19, 27, 59, 65, 71, and 77) to the extent that the amounts aren't included in federal income.
+Enter the development zones credit computed (from 1998 Wisconsin Schedule DC, line 5) to the extent that the amount isn't included in federal income.